space-mvc/space-mvc-project/README.md

 ## 6. Views

 #### How to create a view
+Views are used to output HTML web pages to the end user
 1. Create a new file inside this folder /resources/views/admin/
 2. For example /resources/views/admin/posts/index.php
 3. Copy in the following templates